 The Recreation and Parks Department is currently working to establish a scheduled upgrade of the football and soccer fields.
 This would see a small number of fields removed from service every two years to allow a general upgrade to the turf surface, regaining a standard too difficult to attain while the fields are in continuous annual use.

 For more information on The City of St. Albert’s Riel Recreation Park and our multi-use artificial turf field, please visit our page on Riel Recreation Park

 For information on City field conditions, please visit our Field Closures page or contact our hotline number at 780-459-1568.

-The in-ground tubes offer a cleaner and more efficient way to dispose of parks waste as they hold approximately 20 times more waste than that of the standard containers.
-They also have a no spill top which does not allow for any displacement of refuse from animals or environmental concerns.
+The in-ground tubes offer a cleaner and more efficient way to dispose of park waste as they hold approximately 20 times more waste than that of the standard containers.
+They also have a no-spill top, which does not allow for any displacement of refuse from animals or environmental concerns.

-The City's standard containers continue to be emptied out weekly during the summer and every two weeks during the winter months.
+The City's standard containers continue to be emptied weekly during the summer and every two weeks during the winter months.